Legal Externship Program

 Although there are no formal prerequisites for the LEP, some classes are highly recommended.
 For any litigation-based placement, you should have taken Evidence.
 Additionally, you should take any other substantive law class that will help you understand the law related to your placement.
 For example, if you want to work at an environmental placement, you should take an environmental law class.

-An integral part of the externship is a two hour weekly seminar examining legal practice and the ethics of lawyering.
+An integral part of the externship is a two hour, 3 credit, weekly seminar examining legal practice and the ethics of lawyering.
 The seminar requires students to write a paper and make a class presentation.
 In addition, each student keeps a weekly journal chronicling their educational experience and reactions to the practice of law observed at the field placements.
+The seminar is taught by Mr. Jeffrey Woolf.

 The seminar satisfies the Law School’s professional responsibility requirement.